llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 ### 5. Deploy the HPA resource

-Note: a `yaml` example snippet for HPA can be found in the following command:
+Note: an example configuration for HPA can be found in the following command:

 ```sh
 cat <<EOF | kubectl apply -f -